The Apple iPod touch (4th gen) has an all-new design that makes it thinner & lighter with more features & functionality. The integrated Apple A4 chip,

 - iBooks: Buy a new book from the iBookstore, and iCloud makes sure

-it appears on Apple iOS devices, including the iPod touch (5th gen).
+it appears everywhere, your iPhone, iPad, and iPod touch (4th gen).
 So if

 you have to put it down, you can pick it back up on another device, in

 exactly the same place.
 In addition to the best seller you're glued to at